Oriental hornet: Antibacterial effect of venom

 The venom of V. orientalis was tested on Gram-positive bacteria, Staphylococcus aureus and Bacillus subtilis, and Gram-negative bacteria, Escherichia coli and Klebsiella pneumoniae.
 Venom extract was shown to be effective in inhibiting the growth of Gram-positive bacteria.
 The venom is therefore regarded as a potential therapeutic agent.

 Physiology

 Alcohol tolerance

 Ethanol is nutritious but highly intoxicating for most animals, which typically tolerate only up to 4% in their diet.
 However, a 2024 study by Dr. Sofia Bouchebti et al found that oriental hornets fed sugary solutions containing up to 80% ethanol for a week showed no adverse effects on behavior or lifespan.
 The hornets have multiple copies of the alcohol dehydrogenase gene, helping them metabolize alcohol quickly.
-The hornets also carry Saccharomyces cerevisiae, also known as brewer's yeast, which ferment fruits.
+The hornets also carry Saccharomyces cerevisiae, also known as brewer's yeast, which ferments fruits.
 The oriental hornets are thus hypothesized to be in a symbiotic relationship with the yeast, "preserving" fruits for themselves by reducing competition for food from others.